Written by: Taher Kameli, Esq.

 Attorney Garza was particularly concerned about the loss of legal aid services – “We’re going to see a lot of kids being brought to court with absolutely no one on their side with no legal representation”.
 Democratic Congressman Raul Grijalva of Arizona stated, “By eliminating English classes and legal aid that are critical to ensuring children successfully navigate the asylum process, the Trump administration is essentially condemning children to prison and throwing away the key until their imminent deportation”.

 Moreover, this new policy of the Trump administration has been criticized not merely based on moral objections, but also because it may be illegal.
 Specifically, this restriction of services for migrant children could violate both a Federal court settlement from 1997 (the so-called “Flores settlement”, which outlined the rights migrant children have in the United States) and state licensing laws governing the shelter facilities holding the migrant children.

 Attorney Holguin’s above comment of “What’s next?” reflects the increasing concern of immigration advocacy groups that the Trump administration will continue to issue policies against immigration rights without any restriction.
 In this hostile environment, it is essential that immigrants have engaged a skilled immigration litigation attorney to protect their rights.
-With its many years of successful cases in court, the Law Offices of Kameli and Associates can be just such an attorney for an immigrant being challenged by an adverse policy of the Trump administration.
-If you need immigration litigation assistance, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for representation.
+With its many years of successful cases in court, Kameli Law can be just such an attorney for an immigrant being challenged by an adverse policy of the Trump administration.
+If you need immigration litigation assistance, please contact the Kameli Law, at email@example.com or 312-233-1000, for representation.